dreyes411/forvalerie/README.md

 </p>

 <p>
-One of the things I admire the most is how distance has never weakened what we have.
-If anything, it has only made us stronger.
-Our love proves that nothing can pull us apart, even when we can't physically be together.
-I appreciate your patience more than words can express.
-And while I say distance makes us stronger, that will never mean I don't want to see you.
-The thing I want most is to spend every day beside you.
-I want us to live together, share our own home, sleep in the same bed, and build our entire life together.
+But what I also love from you is how distant doesn’t affect the love we have.
+If not it only made it stronger.
+This distance is proof that nothing can pull us apart, even if we can’t physically see each other.
+I want to appreciate the patience you have for me.
+Me talking about how the distance is making us stronger isn’t excuse to not wanting to see you.
+You should know that what I want the most is to be able to spend time with you and being close to you.
+You should know how much I want to live with you, share our own bed, our own house, everything.
 </p>

 <p>
-I dream about our future all the time.
+And I hope our future will look like that.
-A future where you're waiting for me to come home from work.
+I want a future where you are waiting for me to get back from work, and not having to ask each other, “When can we call?”
-A future where instead of asking, "When can we call?" we ask, "When are you coming home for dinner?"
+Instead I want it to be, “When are you coming home for dinner?”
-I hope we can have a family together.
-Taking our kids to the park every weekend.
-Going to the movies to watch Toy Story 8 or Cars 6.
+I really hope we can have a family together and taking our kids to the park every weekend, or going to the movies and watching Toy Story 8, or Cars 6.
-Bringing you flowers every single day until you have your own beautiful flower collection.
+I would love to also bring you flowers everyday and you having a whole flower collection.
-Those are the moments I look forward to the most.
 </p>

 <p>
-But enough of me talking forever.
+But enough yapping.
-I just want you to know how incredibly thankful I am that you're my girlfriend.
-Thank you for trusting me these past eight months.
+I am really thankful you are my girlfriend and for trusting me these 8 months.
-I promise I will stay committed to you no matter how many miles separate us.
+I promise you I will stay committed with you no matter what distance is between us.
-Distance will never change how deeply I love you.
+I love you so much Valerie and I hope we continue to grow together.
 </p>

 <p>